big-unibo/big-unibo.github.io/_pages/projects/watering.md

 ## Description

-Our goal is to implement an irrigation system capable of maintaining optimal humidity conditions.
+We implement a smart irrigation system capable of maintaining optimal humidity conditions.
 In particular, our system:

 - is independent of the soil features (no need for texture analysis)